The Common House

 Our Commons

 Our abundant community garden is centrally located in the Commons.
-RoseWind members are welcome to join the group gardeners, who pay a skilled organic farmer to lead their efforts.
-We regularly win many blue ribbons at the county fair for our beautiful and tasty organic produce.
-Vegetables flourish much of the year in the fenced common garden & greenhouse.
-Crops that deer find unattractive are grown outside the fence.
-The community greenhouse is hot enough to produce delicious tomatoes and peppers in the summer, and it extends our growing season for salad greens from early spring through late fall.
+RoseWind members are welcome to join the group gardeners, or to request a plot to garden individually.
+Vegetables flourish much of the year in the fenced common garden and greenhouse.
+Outside the fence, we grow crops such as onions and rhubarb that deer find unattractive.
+The community greenhouse is warm enough to produce delicious tomatoes and peppers in the summer, and it extends our growing season for salad greens nearly year round.